github-education-resources/graduation/README.md

 ```
 _data/MonaTheOctocat/MonaTheOctocat.md
 ```
-Use the next template to add your information to the yearbook:
+Copy the next template into your file, delete the boilerplate data and fill the information with yours.
 ```
 ---
-name: Mona The Octocat # No longer than 18 characters
+name: FULLNAME-OR-NICKNAME # No longer than 18 characters
-institution: Octocat University 🚩 # no longer than 58 characters
+institution: INSTITUTION-NAME 🚩 # no longer than 58 characters
-profile_pic: mona.png # Relative path to the image you uploaded
+profile_pic: mona.png # Relative path to the image you uploaded (ex. mona.png)
-quote: "Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed" # no longer than 64 characters
+quote: YOUR-SENIOR-QUOTE # no longer than 100 characters
-github_user: MonaTheOctocat
+github_user: YOUR-GITHUB-USERNAME
 ---
 ```

-_Do not insert special characters in the template above._
+_Do not use special characters in the template above._

 ## 4. Form & Pull Request